Texas is a state of big ideas and bigger personalities.

 Registering a new business in Texas

 You should also know that when choosing a business structure in Texas, you will be responsible for paying filing fees.
 These can range from $5 to $750.
-So, be sure to research which fees are required by the business structure you choose and the conditions of your unique business.
+So, be sure to research which fees are required by your chosen business structure and the conditions of your unique business.

 You can see the full fee schedule here.